Hope2925/IQ_Bootcamp_2023/git_practice/README.md

 ## Git Practice

 ### Goals:
-1. Use an ssh key to connect a personal computer git to Github
+1. Use a personal access token to connect a personal computer git to Github
 2. Contribute to a Github repository

 -------------------------------